 Once you've finished, carefully brush another layer of glue over the whole design to seal it.
 We used Modge Podge & our blocks were dry within 3-4 hours.
 You'll find the leaves look a little darker than before due to the glue, but the distinctive colours will still be visible & they take on almost a leather-like appearance under the gloss of the glue.

-We loved creating these Nature Nativity Blocks so much that we ended up making a set of Nativity characters along with this beautiful stable & simple manger created from half a Beech leaf.
+We loved creating these Nature Nativity Blocks so much that we ended up making a full set of Nativity characters along with this beautiful stable & simple manger created from half a Beech leaf.

 Our leaf Angel had the most amazing wings made from an Ivy leaf (the ideal shape) & her yellow Sycamore halo was just perfect.
 The colours of the leaves made beautiful regal robes for our King, along with a fabulous crown adorned with jewels made from hole-punched Oak leaves.